A conference of hell.

-Rumors were just going on right and left, the hotel was now officially a bluff.
+Rumors were just going on right and left; the hotel was now officially a bluff.
 The good news was that the women found a hotel and decided to leave.
-People were split into two groups automatically, those rebels that included us, and those who belonged to the organization that included the elders of IPRA, and those who didn’t have any money at all.
-An issue that kept me wondering about those elders of a seriously refined background both in academia and society I believed, who didn’t have any problem in staying in that place that each passing day proved it more and more to be closer to what is a ‘brothel’.
-The whole issue of brothel occurred when an envelope was slipped under the door of one of the people from the group saying something like: “I will be there at (certain time)”.
-And some chat with the ‘waiters’ in the ‘restaurant’ brought more in the understanding that this is what this place is used for regularly.
-It explained in many ways the anonymous filth, the used condoms in some rooms, the strange dirt on the walls, the exceptional ill treatment by the staff that looked dirty, worked out, uncaring.
+People have split into two groups automatically, those rebels that included us, and those who belonged to the organization that included the elders of IPRA, and those who didn’t have any money at all.
+An issue that kept me wondering about those elders of a seriously refined background both in academia and society I believed, who didn’t have any problem in staying in that place that each passing day proved it more and more to be closer to what is a ‘brothel.’
+The whole issue of brothel occurred when an envelope was slipped under the door of one of the people from the group saying something like: “I will be there at ( a particular time).”
+And some chat with the ‘waiters’ in the ‘restaurant’ brought more with the understanding that this is what this place is used for regularly.
+It explained in many ways the anonymous filth, the used condoms in some rooms, the strange dirt on the walls, the exceptional ill-treatment by the staff that looked dirty, worked out, uncaring.

-At this point I remember one intervention for Margaret the night before when she said that the manager of the hotel has just arrived and he was surprised that there were many people and that tomorrow he will be making them all clean and fix everything.
-Nice idea, never fulfilled.
+At this point, I remember one intervention for Margaret the night before when she said that the manager of the hotel has just arrived and he was surprised that there were many people and that tomorrow he will be making them all clean and fix everything.
+Excellent idea, never fulfilled.
 Like Margaret’s many promises.

 The first conference session went on and on with what seemed unnecessary glorifying to Mother Margaret now.
-I was almost imagining her with wings.
+I almost imagined her with wings.

 The news about reimbursement kept roaming in all directions.
 The payments will be made in Naira’s not in dollars.
 They will only reimburse some or maybe none for the new hotel.
 The conference registration fee of $100 will be deducted from the total … Discussions as well went into objecting to such suggestions.
 The Naira exchange rate will result in a minimum twenty percent loss.
 Not to mention that the Naira wouldn’t be needed as we were approaching the last days of our stay in Abuja.

-I was still crossing my finger on the fact that we really found a new hotel where we will move to.
-I found a roommate, Husseina, who thanks to her lots of the positive memories reserved in my mind were because of her unconditional support, humor (well I have to say I forced it, but she was a great recipient to my cynical dark jokes often), patience, maturity and love.
+I was still crossing my finger on the fact that we found a new hotel where we will move to.
+I found a roommate, Husseina, who thanks to her lots of the positive memories reserved in my mind were because of her unconditional support, humor (well I have to say I forced it, but she was an excellent recipient to my cynical, dark jokes often), patience, maturity, and love.

 I was thinking that sharing a room would still leave me on the safe side if things got tougher.